Cutout1/scope/docs/index.md

 The schematics, PCB fabrication files, source code, and case 3D models can all be found in [the GitHub repository.](https://github.com/Cutout1/scope)

+The navigation bar on the left contains links to a number of informational pages.

 ![Scopocket](Single-Scopocket.png)